dxps/java_playground/caffeinate-me/readme.md

 Serenity strongly encourages good test automation design, and supports several design patterns, including classic Page Objects, the newer Lean Page Objects/ Action Classes approach, and the more sophisticated and flexible Screenplay pattern.

-The latest version of Serenity supports Cucumber 5.5.
+Serenity version 4.2.1 supports Cucumber 7.18.1.

 ## The caffeinateme project
 The best place to start with Serenity and Cucumber is to clone or download the caffeinateme project on GitHub ([https://github.com/serenity-bdd/serenity-cucumber-starter](https://github.com/serenity-bdd/serenity-cucumber-starter)).
 This project gives you a basic project setup, along with some sample tests and supporting classes.
 There are two versions to choose from.
 The master branch uses a more classic approach, using action classes and lightweight page objects, whereas the **[screenplay](https://github.com/serenity-bdd/serenity-cucumber-starter/tree/screenplay)** branch shows the same sample test implemented using Screenplay.